AkashaRepo/think/README.md

 This allows quick note taking without having to open a text editor or create a new file, Simply dump text into any terminal.

 The thoughts are formated as org mode headings for easy curation in emacs latter on.

+# Installation
+To install, simply mark think.sh as executable and put a link somewhere in your $PATH, To remove simply delete it.